vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-argo-cd/install-advanced-argo-cd.md

     1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console.
     1. Select the project that contains the required cluster.
     1. Go to **Containers** → **Kubernetes clusters**.
-    1. Click on the name of the required cluster.
+    1. Click the name of the required cluster.
-    1. Go to **Addons** tab.
+    1. Go to the **Addons** tab.
     1. If there are already installed add-ons in the cluster, click the **Add addon** button.
-    1. Click the **Install** button on the `kgateway` add-on card.
+    1. Click the **Install** button on the `argocd` add-on card.
     1. Select the required version from the drop-down list.
     1. Click the **Install addon** button.
-    1. Edit if necessary:
+    1. If necessary, edit the following:

         - selected version
         - application name
         - the name of the namespace where the add-on will be installed

     1. Click the **Install addon** button.